MooersLab/manuscriptInTypst/README.md

 ## Contents
 - typst source file template
-- biblatex file
+- BibLATeX file
 - sample PDF

 ## Requirements

-- typst version 0.12.0 (pre-release from GitHub site, required for line numbers)
+- typst version 0.12.0 (required for line numbers, released October 18, 2024)

-If you use tiny mist, you will need the corresponding prerelease version.
+If you use tinymist, you will need the corresponding version, release October 19, 2024.

 ## Easy-peasy use